PSLmodels/Tax-Calculator/taxcalc/validation/README.md

 In earlier validation work, a and b samples for 2013 and 2014 were tested successfully under current-law policy.
 And c samples for 2013 and 2014 were tested successfully under four simple income tax policy reforms.
-In all ten of these earlier validation tests, the Tax-Calculator and Internet-TAXSIM income tax liabilities differed by no more than one-cent.
+In all twelve of these earlier validation tests, the Tax-Calculator and Internet-TAXSIM income and FICA tax liabilities differed by no more than one-cent.